Finnoy Travel - Travel Stories and Reviews

 Weather

 If you want to make the most of Tallin’s warmest weather, we recommend travelling from May to the end of August.
-Also this time, the number of cruise passengers increases as the summer months are considered to be a peak season when most are on summer holidays.
-Winter has a magical charm of its own though, with the fairytale Tallinn’s Old Town might be covered in snow.
+Also, the number of cruise passengers increases this time as the summer months are considered a peak season when most are on summer holidays.
+Winter has a magical charm, though, with the fairytale Tallinn’s Old Town covered in snow.
 Not any traveller should skip the beautiful Christmas Market in the heart of Tallinn Old Town.

 Safety

 Tallinn is a safe destination if you observe basic precautions.
-A simple tip is to avoid walking alone through dark areas and don't leave your valuables unattended.
+A simple tip is to avoid walking alone through dark areas and not leave your valuables unattended.
 Drunk travellers are easy victims.

 Hotels